-When graduates view the costs of university degrees as an investment in a better career and a better life, they expect an economic or a personal return to their investment.
-Fee for service appears to capture the basis for the exchange between the graduates and Australia's publicly funded universities.
-Graduates who had not received the quality of education they are expecting were open in expressing their disappointment, and believed there had been a breach of contract (Ahmed, 2000a).
-Personal discontent with their fields of study undermines their moral obligation to repay the loan (Braithwaite & Ahmed, in press).
-Such graduates are likely to have a ready made rationalisation for not cooperating with the government on other matters such as tax.
+When students view the costs of university degrees as an investment in a better career and a better life, they expect an economic or a personal return to their investment.
+Fee for service appears to capture the basis for the exchange between the student and Australia's publicly funded university.
+If individuals do not receive the quality of education they are expecting, they are likely to feel disappointed in their investment, and believe there has been a breach of contract (Ahmed, 2000a).
+Having failed to satisfy the expectations they had of themselves and of the university, they may also harbour a sense of humiliation and shame (Lewis, 1971; Scheff & Retzinger, 1997).
+Shame that is not managed well through a process of acknowledgment and reparation can lead to alienation and hostility (Scheff, 1990).

-The link between resentment about repaying the loan and negativity about paying tax is made more salient for Australian graduates by the institutional arrangements for HECS repayments.
+When people deflect/avoid shame over HECS, they reject those who challenge them about their desire to cheat the system, that is, the tax authority (Ahmed, manuscript under review).
 The tax authority has the responsibility for collecting the HECS debt from students.
 They have the data that calculates the size of the debt, how and when it is repaid and the levels of compliance.
-Graduates declare that they are carrying a HECS debt to their employer, and the tax authority requires that a specified amount be extracted at source along with personal income.
-For those who are self-employed, there is direct communication between the Australian Taxation Office and the self-employed graduate.
-It is the contention of this paper that being the regulator of HECS debts makes the tax authority the prime target for retaliation by those who feel they have not got the returns they expected for the loan they took out for their university education.
-Pilot research also suggested that criticisms of funding policy and of university teaching focused less on the university, and more on the government that is responsible for the provision of higher education in Australia (Ahmed, 2000a).
+Students declare that they are carrying a HECS debt to their employer, and the tax authority requires that a specified amount be extracted at source along with personal income.
+It is the contention of this paper that being the regulator of HECS debts makes the tax authority the prime target for retaliation by those who feel let down by the system.
+Pilot research suggested that criticisms of funding policy and of university teaching was focusing less on the university, but more on the government that is responsible for the provision of higher education in Australia (Ahmed, 2000a).